FOLLOW US

 Terrorism in China

-Terrorists are likely to try and carry out attacks in China.
+Terrorists are likely to try to carry out attacks in China.

 Although foreigners have not been specifically targeted, attacks may happen in places visited by foreigners.
-You should take particular care during national holidays or when transiting public transport hubs, and always follow the advice of the local authorities.
+Take particular care during national holidays and at public transport hubs, and always follow the advice of the local authorities.

 Political situation

-In China, the country is ruled by a single political party.
-Though China is open to foreign visitors, you should be aware of political and cultural sensitivities.
+China is ruled by a single political party.
+Though China is open to foreign visitors, be aware of political and cultural sensitivities.

 Avoid any demonstrations or large gatherings.
 The Chinese authorities enforce public order strictly, and you may face arrest, detention and deportation.
 Foreign journalists have been intimidated, assaulted or detained for trying to report on demonstrations.